Constructing Liverpool's biggest car park in Kings Dock

 - Project includes the demolition of damaged car park

-Our team is creating a new nine-floor, 1450 space car park for Liverpool city Council to replace the one that was destroyed in a fire in 2017.
+Our team has created a new nine-floor, 1450 space car park for Liverpool city Council to replace the Echo Arena car park that was destroyed in a fire in 2017.

-Watch the time lapse film of our team carefully and securely taking down the old ACC car park, making it safe and ready for a new chapter:
+Watch time lapse film of our team carefully and securely taking down the old car park

 Mayor of Liverpool Joe Anderson said:

 "This new facility will provide the waterfront with a car park fit for the future.
 The site of the original car park will be a useful asset in how we shape the next phase of the regeneration of Kings Dock.”